header-icon-chat

 Shop by department

-What is a Class B Fire Extinguisher Used for?
+What Is A Class B Fire Extinguisher Used for?

 Class B fires involve flammable liquids such as petrol, alcohol, and paints, which are commonly found in petrol stations, factories, and food preparation facilities.
 A single spark can ignite these liquids, rapidly increasing temperatures to dangerous levels.
 If you store flammable liquids, it is crucial to be well-prepared.